Last updated on August 18th, 2017

 5. On the train to Padang Besar, someone will offer to change your THB to MYR at a very low rate – be cautious.
 I didn’t let myself fall for this.

 6. The cafeteria on Padang Besar station offers currency changes as well, 10 Baht = 1 MYR.
-Not bad though still low.
+Not bad but still low.

 7. If you don’t want to exchange currencies at the station, there’s a money changer and 7/11 store with ATM outside the station.
 It’s a 15-minute walk from there.
 This is what I did – I withdrew money from the ATM.
 It costs 175 Php per withdrawal so take out the highest possible money you could.

-8. Book tickets as early as you could for the train to Padang Besar.
+8. Book tickets as early as you could for the train to Padang Besar or try your luck for a chance passenger.

-The first day we were in Bangkok, there was just a single slot available for the train to Padang Besar.
-So I booked Hat Yai on the second day.
-I checked again at the station on the day of our departure (3rd day) and luckily, there were more slots by then to Padang Besar.
+On the first day that we were in Bangkok, there was just a single slot available for the train to Padang Besar when I asked them.
+I booked a ticket to Hat Yai on the second day.
+I checked again at the station on the day of our departure (3rd day) if there are newly available tickets heading straight to Padang Besar and luckily, there were more slots by then straight to Padang Besar.
+Some people are backing out and asking for a refund so it was worth checking the schedules even before departure.